mesosphere-backup/ansible-dcos/README.md

 ## Steps for installation

-1. Copy host.example to hosts and fill in the IP Adresses of your cluster
+1. Copy host.example to hosts and fill in the IP addresses of your cluster

 2. Copy group_vars/all.example to group_vars/all and fill in the variables